Kutral/Task/README.md

 # WhatsApp Chat Interface - Full Stack Developer Evaluation Task

+I have given my best to complete the task it is hard , so kindly review the task and give me the opportunity to work with you.
 A WhatsApp-like chat interface implementation for RapidQuest's Full Stack Developer evaluation.
 This implementation uses MongoDB Atlas for data storage and is deployed on Render.com for reliable cloud hosting.
 The application provides real-time chat functionality with a faithful recreation of the WhatsApp Web UI.

 ## Deployment
 - Frontend: GitHub Pages (https://kutral.github.io/Task/)